Jan 22, 1999, 9:15 am

 Agnes and I were caught in the middle of the rush.
 The guards were

-fingers imploring….right hand clutching the heavy red knapsack.
+.right hand clutching the heavy red knapsack.

-I gave her a small hug.
-Impersonal, I know.
+I know.
 But it was all I could give

 without breaking down in front of her and a million people.
-I couldn’t
+I couldnt

 to part.

-“Go,” I told her, with tears, welling behind my eyelids.
+tears, welling behind my eyelids.

 She took one last look and joined the line.
-As she moved to the gate, I
+As she moved to the gate,

 could feel the despair creeping into me.
 Gripping me.
 The sobs were